Home » I'm a registered charity » Running your charity »

 When a conflict of interest is serious, it may be best to resolve the conflict by:

-Family and whānau member interests are any interests that an officer’s immediate family, or their spouse/partner may have in the charity or the work that the charity does.
+Family and whānau member interests are any interests that a decision maker’ immediate family, or their spouse/partner may have in the charity or the work that the charity does.
 These interests may change over time, which is why it is important to continually review and update your conflict of interest register.

 Ahmed is a member of the governing body of a charity that administers scholarships.
 His nephew puts his name forward for the scholarship.
 Ahmed must disclose this as a conflict of interest and the charity will need to decide what action to take.